soft-lang/soft/README.md

 );
 ```

-This matches a paranthesis group and has the highest precedence, since it's the first NodeType for `_GrowInto := 'VALUE'`.
+This matches a parentheses group and has the highest precedence, since it's the first NodeType for `_GrowInto := 'VALUE'`.

 ```sql
 SELECT New_Node_Type(